 - First, many of the skills children need to learn are accessed naturally by playing with water.

 - Second, it’s fun!
 Fun contributes to good mental health which allows children to develop socially and learn new skills.

 Water play invites children to repeat soothing activities over and over if desired.
-This supports their ability to self-regulate as well as builds attention span.
+This supports their ability to self-regulate as well as building attention span.

 As children play, they communicate their ideas.
 Imagine reading an Aesop Fable “The Boy and Frogs” and then playing with toy frogs and little lily pads in a bin of water.

 - pour a drink for a thirsty friend

 - be careful to turn off the faucet after washing hands.

 *Many thanks to the Mother Goose Time early childhood educators who contributed photos and ideas to this article.

 Select each educator’s name to learn more about their individual teaching style: